Enjoying these vignettes is a form of making art.

 –in symbols, references, implications etc—which added to the enjoyment of surimono in much the same way as we get a kick out finally ‘getting’ a joke.

 You may have asked yourself, What about making music?
 Isn’t that art making too?
 Probably your mind does something like Choose what’s dear from what you hear.
-Songs of Seeing surimono are primarily but not entirely for visual pleasure.
-They are poems after all, and poems have in them the abstract music of words.
+Songs of Seeing are primarily but not entirely for visual pleasure.
+They are vignettes which are partly text after all, and texts have in them the abstract music of words.
 Words have an echoic or onomatopoeic character.
 Listen to the Songs of Seeing read aloud.
 You get to choose what you enjoy.
 Notice and it’s yours.